jcyesc/linux-kernel-development-101/labs/kernel-intro/ch11-kernel-style-general-considerations/README.md

 $ git diff
 ```

-To get all commits since you branched off of the master’ branch, each produced
+To get all commits since you branched off of the master branch, each produced
 as a separate sequential patch, run:

 ```shell